eligarcia1/EJ-Blog/README.md

-## Access to Green Spaces through an Environmental Justice Lens
+# Access to Green Spaces through an Environmental Justice Lens

+### Introduction

 This blog will explore different maps of the built environment, and how these maps can be improved and used as social justice interventions.